 Book Adaptations and Differences

-Crank: High Voltage is not based on a book or any other pre-existing source material.
-It is an original story conceived by writer-directors Mark Neveldine and Brian Taylor, serving as a direct sequel to their 2006 film, Crank.
+Crank: High Voltage is an original work and not based on any book, comic, or other source material.
+The screenplay was written by the film’s directors, Mark Neveldine and Brian Taylor, as a direct sequel to their original 2006 film.

 Memorable Scenes and Quotes